fischuu/Pipeline-Holoruminant-Meta/README.md

 ## config/config.yaml
 Here are the paths to the different configuration files stored, which might not need any adjustments from the user (e.g. for Holoruminant users).

-In addition, the specs for the resource allocations are provided here.
+In addition, the specs for the resource set allocations are provided here.
 The defaults are currently not calibrated and need still some closer evaluation.
 Adjust the values to your needs and names from your hpc (like queue names)
+Please, check also the escalation.yaml file, which organises the escalation levels for all rules.

 ## config/profiles/
 Here are the HPC profiles stored.
 The current default configuration is adjusted to our system called Puhti and is located in the subfolder `Puhti/` in the file `config.yaml`.
 For your own system, create a new subfolder with the name of your system and copy the config file from `Puhti/` there to adjust.
 Please do not rename the yaml file, it needs to be `config.yaml`.